 Tony Wood, President and Chief Scientific Officer, GSK, said: “Over the last several decades, there has been little innovation in anaemia of CKD.
 We are proud to have developed Jesduvroq as a new oral treatment where there is a patient desire for more options.”

 The FDA approval is based on results from the ASCEND-D trial, assessing the efficacy and safety of Jesduvroq for the treatment of anaemia of CKD in patients on dialysis.
-Results were published in the New England Journal of Medicine with additional results published in the New England Journal of Medicine supplementary appendix.
+Results were published in the New England Journal of Medicine with additional results (PDF - 3,472KB) published in the New England Journal of Medicine supplementary appendix.